B16 melanoma: Characteristics

 B16 cells originate in melanin-producing epithelia of mice, and are easy to track in vivo post-transplantation.
-Their fidelity of metastasis from skin to lung, liver, and spleen make them useful and predictable tools to study metastatic pathways.
+Their fidelity of metastasis from skin to lung, liver, and spleen makes them useful and predictable tools to study metastatic pathways.

 In the 1962 edition of the Handbook of Genetically Standardized Jax Mice, the cells were described thus:

 Varying surface proteins were shown to play an important part in the locative destiny of the cells on which they are affixed.
 The presence of high numbers of particular proteins correspond to a cell's affinity for particular organs was selected for in many of the lines perpetuated in labs in the seventies and eighties.
 Tumor cells from lungs, for instance, would be harvested from a deceased mouse and transplanted into another mouse's skin, and that mouse, upon death, would have its resultant lung tumors transplanted to the next mouse, and so on.
 Over time, cells in that line injected into the skin would almost always become lung tumors.
 The same directed etiology, moreover, has been undertaken for many other organs, leading to separate sub-lines with titles such as B16-F10, B16-BL6, B164A5, B16GMCSF, and B16FLT3.

 Use in Research

 Today, B16 melanoma remains indispensable for metastasis studies.
-Current research projects focus on the cells’ immunological response to vaccines, microRNA mediated metastatic properties, especially miR-21, a noted aggressor of tumor suppressors and anti-proliferative factors.
+Current research projects focus on the cells' immunological response to vaccines, microRNA mediated metastatic properties, especially miR-21, a noted aggressor of tumor suppressors and anti-proliferative factors.
 B16 is also used as a pre-clinical model to study immunotherapy.
 Those are just a few examples, but the undergirding idea is that the B16 melanoma model is a powerful research tool, and a staple for metastasis studies, and its development as such can be considered a huge benefit to the cancer research community.